Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 The other speaker came on.

-I thought my ears popped.
+I thought my ears

-I was like, don't address it, Jess.
+I was like, don't address

+it, Jess.
 Just be a professional.

 I noticed zero difference.

-Shall I get my ears to say it?
+Should I get my ears to say?

 Yes.